 DCHFA Provides $63M in Financing for Affordable Apartments Rehab in Ward 8

-The District’s Housing Finance Agency (DCHFA) issued $63.2 million in tax-exempt bonds for the renovation of Worthington Woods Apartments, an affordable apartment building with 394 units in Ward 8.
+The District’s Housing Finance Agency (DCHFA) issued $63.2 million in tax-exempt bonds to renovate Worthington Woods Apartments, an affordable apartment building with 394 units in Ward 8, according to a statement.

-The residents of the property, through the Worthington Woods Tenants Association, exercised their rights under the Tenant Opportunity to Purchase Act to acquire the building earlier this year, and chose Montgomery Housing Partnership and the Anacostia Economic Development Corporation to oversee the property’s $133.6 million redevelopment.
+The residents of the property, through the Worthington Woods Tenants Association, acquired the building earlier this year, choosing Montgomery Housing Partnership and the Anacostia Economic Development Corporation to oversee the property’s $133.6 million redevelopment.

-Additionally, the DC Department of Housing and Community Development is providing a $38.8 million loan for the project from the Section 108 Loan Guarantee Program.
+Additionally, the DC Department of Housing and Community Development is offering a $38.8 million loan for the project from the Section 108 Loan Guarantee Program.

 The financing is one step in resetting a historic imbalance.
 In 1953, when the District’s public housing agency, the National Capital Housing Authority, began desegregating its properties, the Washington Highlands was the first area where they implemented this policy.